It is not true

 Her name is Martha.
 Our biggest fear is that she will go crazy on a weekday between nine and five.
 We hope she’ll go crazy on a weekend, when we aren’t with her.

 I think that maybe in every company today there is always at least one person who is going crazy slowly.

 Martha the typist is gone.
 (In every office in which I’ve ever worked, though, there was always at least one person who was going crazy slowly, and I am waiting to see how long it will take Personnel and Providence to send along the next one.)

 The person going crazy is already there.
 It’s Slocum.

 Something Happened is a literary Rorschach test.
-If you can handle 500+ pages in an unlikable, repetitive mind, you’ll probably find a completely different book than I did.
+If you can stick it out through 500+ pages in an unlikable, repetitive mind, you’ll probably interpret many things differently than I did.

 It’s worth reading if you enjoy experimental fiction.
 If nothing else, Heller was ambitious.
 Start with Catch-22, though.
 If you can’t get through that, don’t even try Something Happened.

 Next week, some classic Kurt Vonnegut with Cat’s Cradle.